Skip to content

 Healing and Soothing

-Vitamin A, vitamin E, and calendula may be used topically help to heal and soothe vaginal tissue.
+Vitamin A, vitamin E, and calendula may be used topically to help heal and soothe vaginal tissue.

 Tests for vaginitis

-For help with this or any other health problem, book an appointment here or call the clinic for more information at 416-481-0222.
+For help with this or any other health problem, book an appointment here or call the clinic at 416-481-0222 for more information.

 Authored by Dr. Pamela Frank, BSc(Hons), ND